calebccff/fbug/README.md

     with a `/` are treated as PCRE regex.
 * timeout: (optional) indicates that this transition occurs if the device is in any of the "from" states for longer than the specified time (in seconds)
-* trigger: (optional) A list of sequences of controls to perform this state transition
+* triggers: (optional) A list of sequences of controls to perform this state transition
+  * name: (required) The name of the trigger (e.g. "reset")
+  * description: (required) a few words to explain what this trigger does
-  * from: (the from states this sequence is valid for, or null (empty) for all valid from states)
+  * from: (the from states this sequence is valid for, or null (empty) for if valid from all states)
+  * timeout: (required if sequence isn't specified) for triggers that will occur automatically.
   * sequence: (The sequence to perform)
     * control: the control to affect (or "wait")
     * action: one of ("on", "off", "press", "release", "hold") press/release are just aliases